Representative Samuel A. Azzinaro

 Samuel A. Azzinaro (D) has served the residents of District 37 in Westerly since first being elected in November 2008.
-He is the chairman of the House Committee on Veterans’ Affairs, and also serves as a member of both the House Committee on Health, Education and Welfare and the House Committee on Rules.
+He is the chairman of the House Committee on Veterans’ Affairs, and also serves as a member of the House Committee on Health, Education and Welfare, the House Committee on Rules and the House Committee on Small Business.

 Chairman Azzinaro continued to fight for active duty military, veterans and their families during the 2018 legislative session.
 He sponsored a bill that would make it easier for military service members and their spouses to obtain business licenses and certifications.
 He also sponsored legislation that would waive application and transcript fees for veterans when enrolling in Rhode Island’s public colleges and universities.

 In 2017, Chairman Azzinaro sponsored successful legislation that designates October 23rd as a day to commemorate the nine Rhode Island Marines killed in the 1983 terrorist attack in Beirut, Lebanon.
 He also sponsored a bill that creates a 13-member special legislative commission to study veteran and military spouse education and employment opportunities.